taleofddh/taleofddh-api/README.md

 # taleofddh-api
-Repository for APIs for taleofddh.com application
+Repository for AWS Serverless APIs for taleofddh.com (Tale of Devadyuti, Debarati & Deeptanal's Home) application

 The APIs are written in NodeJS and deployed as AWS Lambda functions using serverless framework.
 Knowledge on following AWS services will be required
  ## AWS Lambda